 There are various heartburn medications available to treat frequent heartburn.
 But there are key distinctions between two main groups: acid controllers/H2 blockers and proton-pump inhibitors (PPIs).

 Acid controllers/H2 blockers partially reduce the amount of acid produced by the millions of tiny pumps in your stomach.
 They can take up to 30 minutes to begin working but they may only be effective for up to 12 hours.
 If you’re looking for 24-hour relief, you’ll probably need to take more than one dose to achieve this.

-PPIs like Prilosec OTC work differently.
-They shut down some of the acid-producing pumps, blocking the heartburn before it starts.* PPIs like Prilosec OTC are the most commonly recommended product for frequent heartburn.
+PPIs like Prilosec OTC work differently.* They reduces stomach acid production, blocking the heartburn.* PPIs like Prilosec OTC are the most commonly recommended product for frequent heartburn.
 Though they may take 1-4 days to reach full effect, PPIs will block the acid that causes frequent heartburn for a full 24 hours.
-The best part is you only have to take 1 pill a day for 14 days.
+The best part is you only have to take one pill in the morning.*

-Prilosec OTC is a PPI that can give you the experience of zero heartburn for 24 hours.
-With just the 1 pill a day, the unique-delayed release formula blocks heartburn at the source.* Prilosec OTC is to be taken for 14 days, up to 3 times a year, unless directed by your doctor.
+Prilosec OTC is a PPI that can block heartburn all day and all night.* With just one pill in the morning, the unique-delayed release formula reduces acid production.* Prilosec OTC is to be taken for 14 days, up to 3 times a year, unless directed by your doctor.
 Frequent heartburn can get in the way of daily activities and take away from fun memories you’re making with friends and family.
 Why choose the hassle of treating your heartburn with medicines that you’ll need to take multiple times a day?
-Prilosec OTC allows you to take 1 pill each day for 14 days and live with less worry about when your heartburn will come back.
-Talk to your doctor about Prilosec OTC – it might be the right over-the-counter medicine for you.
+Prilosec OTC allows you to take one pill in the morning and live with less worry about when your heartburn flare ups will return.* Talk to your doctor about Prilosec OTC – it might be the right over-the-counter medicine for you.